 For many, the thought of a long-term care event brings to mind a prolonged stay in a skilled nursing facility.
 This residential option offers patients health and personal care delivered in a medical setting by licensed nurses and support staff.
 This high-touch model comes at a significant expense, however, and long-term stays are not funded by Medicare.

-Traditional or hybrid insurance: Another option may be to purchase an insurance policy or annuity rider.
-These can help fund your care and protect assets, but costs vary and this may represent an expensive choice depending on your age and health.
+Traditional or hybrid insurance: Another option may be to purchase insurance coverage.
+These policies can help fund your care and protect assets, but costs vary and this may represent an expensive choice depending on your age and health.

 Medicaid: The federal government offers Medicaid as a safety net for those with fewer assets and few other options, making Medicaid a last resort for most individuals.

-Another proactive step is to determine your advanced care wishes.
-This includes identifying who should make medical and financial decisions for you when you are no longer able to do so.
+Another proactive step is to determine your advanced care wishes, such as identifying who should make medical and financial decisions for you when you are no longer able to do so.
 This requires legally establishing a health care directive and a power of attorney.
 These documents provide direction on who will make these decisions, in addition to when and under what circumstances these decisions will be made.
 Ensure these documents are reviewed on a regular basis and kept current.
+Keep in mind that you do not need to name the same individual to handle your personal medical decisions and your financial decisions.

 Where you spend your golden years is likely to change as you age, moving along a continuum of care options.
-Finding the right fit at each stage requires understanding the choices and their impact on your quality of life and care.
+Finding the right fit at each stage requires understanding the choices and impacts on your quality of life and care.

 Aging in place